Open for Day Use and Camping

 Within the oak woodland and chaparral, the park has 25 miles of trails for hiking and horseback riding.

 Deer, gray foxes, the occasional bobcat and coyote can be seen in the park.
 In spring, wildflowers provide a colorful palette across the green hills.
+Note that all plants and wildlife within the park are protected.
+Collecting or destroying anything in the park, including mushrooms, is prohibited.

 On a clear day, visitors can see views of the Sierra Nevada and the Golden Gate bridge from the 2729-foot summit of Bald Mountain.